navidman/huge_excel_file_challenge/README.md

 ### :heavy_check_mark: Other commands

-Complete list of commands to use when running the program:
+The complete list of commands to use when running the app:

 | Command      | Description                                                 |
 |--------------|-------------------------------------------------------------|